17 March - 28 April 2014

 Anne Aylor is a professional writer and teacher who has had short stories and poems published by the Arts Council of Great Britain, Oxford University Press, The Literary Review, London Magazine and Stand Magazine.

-In addition to being a runner-up in a Radio 3 competition, a number of her stories have been broadcast on BBC Radio.
+A number of her stories have been broadcast on BBC Radio.
 In 2008 she was shortlisted for the Bridport Prize and in 2011 for the Fish Short Story Prize.

 Her stage play, Children of the Dust, won a playwrighting competition and was co-produced by the Soho Theatre and Theatre Warehouse, Croydon.

 She worked in post-war Bosnia where she practised Chinese medicine and taught ballet.
-She teaches ballet at Morley College in London and is a member of PEN and 26.
+She taught ballet at Morley College in London and is a member of PEN and 26.
 In 2007 she was a shortlist judge for the story competition held by the Wimbledon Book Fest and in 2011 she was the judge in the Peter Barry Short Story Competition.

 August 2012 marked the US launch of No Angel Hotel, sponsored by the Border Book Festival.
-To see a 3.21-minute video of the celebration of a novel that been called "a tour de force of passion and longing", click here.